 The Company, in the normal course of business, enters into investment transactions in financial instruments through investments in Investee Funds.
-Financial instruments include investments, securities purchased in advance, securities sold receivable, other receivables and prepaid expenses, bank overdrafts, subscriptions to shares not yet allotted, accrued expenses and Participating Shares presented as financial liabilities.
+Financial instruments include investments, securities purchased in advance, other receivables and prepaid expenses, securities sold receivable, bank overdrafts, accrued expenses, subscriptions to shares not yet allotted, and Participating Shares presented as financial liabilities.

-Investments in Investee Funds are recorded at the net asset value per share as reported by the administrators of the Investee Funds at the measurement date which the Directors believe to best represent fair value.
-Where administrators are unable to provide net asset value per share the Directors make their own assessment of fair value based on available information.
+Investments in Investee Funds are recorded at the Net Asset Value per Share as reported by the Administrators of the Investee Funds at the measurement date which the Directors believe to best represent fair value.
+Where Administrators are unable to provide Net Asset Value per Share the Directors make their own assessment of fair value based on available information.
 In determining fair value the Directors take into consideration, where applicable, the impact of suspension of redemptions, liquidation proceedings, investments in side pockets and any other significant factors.

-At 31 December 2020, and 31 December 2019, there were no instances wherein the Administrator was unable to provide the net asset value per share or that the Directors considered it necessary to make any adjustment to the net asset value per share provided in order to arrive at fair value.
+At 31 December 2021, and 31 December 2020, there were no instances wherein the Administrator was unable to provide the Net Asset Value per Share or that the Directors considered it necessary to make any adjustment to the Net Asset Value per Share provided in order to arrive at fair value.